Google Tag Manager

 Planned coursework symbol is a purple box.

-Enrolled - Sections in which the student is enrolled
+Enrolled - Section in which the student is enrolled

 Enrolled symbol is a green figure with a check mark.